MangiameliFabio/MangiameliFabio/README.md

 #### Managing

 I was head of engineering and led a small team of 3 people.
 I organized weekly meetings, created tasks and distributed them to the team.
 I was also responsible for setting up the project and managing a perforce repo.
 To make sure everyone is on the same page I created tutorials on how to install Perforce and Unreal.
-All the time I was in close communication with the game design and graphics head and together we formed this project.
+Especially important was the collaboration with the other heads.
+Together we defined new milestone goals and discussed new features for the game.

 #### Coding

 Besides managing, I was responsible for the implementation of the player character.
 The grappling hook mechanic was by far the hardest challenge.
-We needed a grappling hook which can pull the player towards the grappled direction but also give the option of just hanging on the rope and swinging through the level.
-I used a state machine which can run two states at the same time.
+We needed a grappling hook which can pull the player towards the grappled point but also give the option of just hanging on the rope and swinging through the level. <br>
+To implement the behavior of the player character I used a state machine which can run two states at the same time.
 One state is the current movement state and the other one is the current combat state.
 In the future, the player should have the opportunity to change the prostheses of his character.
 Although the feature cant be seen in the game right now I implemented a system to make sure this is possible.

 Another task was the implementation of the upgrade system.
 I created a scheme which showed how the architecture should look and presented it to my colleague.
 Together we started the implementation.
 In the game, an item consists of two upgrade parts.
 One is the effect and the other one is the trigger.
 For example, an effect could be "spawn missile" and the trigger is "on kill" so the item will spawn a missile every time the player kills an enemy.
 To archive this I used the observer pattern for the triggers.
-For the effects, we wanted to have the possibility to create them in blueprints because later a person from game design did the actual implementation of the effects.
-To create an Item we used a factory.
+For the effects, we wanted to have the possibility to create them in blueprints because game designer did the actual implementation of the effects.
+To craft an item during gameplay we used a factory.
+The factory will use two defined upgrade parts as input and generates the resulting item.

 #### Side Tasks
 - implementation of the destructor enemy (big turret)